TwoSpikes/fplus/README.md

 usage use u help h ? info information
-		      Print help information and exit dump d                Dump the tokens of the program.
+		      Print help information and exit dump d                Dump the tokens of the program. error e               Print error code and information about them
 ```

 ## EXAMPLES: